Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex I: An Asymptotic Result: Extending a given embedding

-To see this, first note that no $\bar T\in L$ was embedded into $H_1$.
-Consider a seed $s\in W_1$.
-If there is a leaf $v$ at $s$, then $v$ was embedded into $H_2$, so~$s$ is accounted for.
-If there is a tree $\bar T\in F_1\cup F_2$ hanging from~$s$, then by the choice of $T_{W_1}$, we can assume $\bar T\in T_{W_1}\cup (F_1\setminus (T_{Bad})\cup F_2$, and by~\eqref{balan2}, $s$ is accounted for.
-Otherwise, there are no trees hanging at~$s$, so by Lemma~\ref{cutT}~\eqref{noleafseed}, $s$ has a child $s'\in W$.
+We finish the proof of~\eqref{muuu} by showing that For this, consider any seed $s\in S_0$.
+By Lemma~\ref{cutT}~\eqref{noleafseed}, $s$ has a child $s'\in W$.
 As $s\in W_1$, we know that~$s'\in W_2\cup W_3$.
-If $s'\in W_2$, then $\phi(s')\in H_2$, which accounts for $s$, and if $s'\in W_3$, then by~\eqref{ineedaleaf}, $s'$ has a leaf, which was embedded in $H_2$ and which accounts for $s$. \end{proof} We are now ready to prove the final ingredient for the proof, Lemma~\ref{maya200}. \begin{proof}[Proof of Lemma~\ref{maya200}] We start by applying Lemma~\ref{maya100} to find a tree $T'$ with $|V(T')|\le \frac m{50}$, and an embedding $\phi$ of it into $H_1\cup H_2\cup H_3\cup\{w\}$ with the properties given in the lemma.
+If $s'\in W_2$, then $\phi(s')\in H_2$, which accounts for $s$, and if $s'\in W_3$, then by~\eqref{ineedaleaf}, $s'$ has a leaf, which was embedded in $H_2$ and which accounts for $s$.
+Noting that distint seeds $s$ have distinct children $s'$, we are done. \end{proof} We are now ready to prove the final ingredient for the proof, Lemma~\ref{maya200}. \begin{proof}[Proof of Lemma~\ref{maya200}] We start by applying Lemma~\ref{maya100} to find a tree $T'$ with $|V(T')|\le \frac m{50}$, and an embedding $\phi$ of it into $H_1\cup H_2\cup H_3\cup\{w\}$ with the properties given in the lemma.
 In particular, there are at least $\frac{33}{400}m$ unembedded bad trees whose seeds were embedded into $H_2$.
 We extend $\phi$ by embedding some of these trees, in a way that we fill all of $H_4\cup H_5$.

-By the assumptions of Lemma~\ref{maya200}, (and using the minimum degree between the sets $H_i$, and the fact that both $T'$ and $H_4\cup H_5$ are small,) we know that for any $x\in V(H_5)$ we can embed such a~$\bar T$ mapping its first vertex into $H_1$, its second vertex into an appropriate vertex of $H_3$, and its third vertex into~$x$.
+By the assumptions of Lemma~\ref{maya200}, (and using the minimum degree between the sets $H_i$, and the fact that both $T'$ and $H_4\cup H_5$ are small,) we know that for any $x\in V(H_5)$ we can embed any bad tree~$\bar T$ hanging from $x$ mapping its first vertex into $H_1$, its second vertex into an appropriate vertex of $H_3$, and its third vertex into~$x$.
 For any $x\in V(H_4)$, we can put the first vertex of $\bar T$ into either $H_1$ or $H_3$, the second vertex into $H_2$, and the third vertex into~$x$.
 Alternating $H_1$ and $H_3$ when filling $H_4$, and recalling Lemma~\ref{maya100}~\eqref{maya100stuffed}, we can ensure that for $i=1,3$,

+where $T_{H_2}$ is the set of all yet unembedded trees whose seed is embedded in~$H_2$.
+We now embed some more trees from $\bar T\in T_{H_2}$, in two phases.
+This time our aim is to balance the sizes of the used parts of the three sets $H_1$, $H_2$, $H_3$.

+Let~$H_i$ be the set containing the least number of embedded vertices.
+By~\eqref{realrealnice}, we know that $i\neq 2$.
+In the first phase, if $H_i$ has strictly less used vertices than~$H_2$, we embed trees from $T_{H_2}$ by putting their first vertex into $H_i$, their second vertex into $H_2$, and their third vertex into $H_i$.
+We do this until the used parts of $H_1$ and $H_3$ differ by at most one vertex.